MIT-LCP/mimic-website/content/community/contributing.md

 If you are seeking advice for a specific question, we would suggest either:

 - posting your question to the [Open Data StackExchange](http://opendata.stackexchange.com/), labelled with the "mimic-iii" keyword.
-For example, see [this question](http://opendata.stackexchange.com/questions/6262/what-is-the-iserror-column-in-mimic-iiis-noteevents-table) on the the noteevents table.
+For example, see [this question](http://opendata.stackexchange.com/questions/6262/what-is-the-iserror-column-in-mimic-iiis-noteevents-table) on the noteevents table.
 - raising an issue on the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code/issues).
 - holding on until the [forthcoming forum](/community/forum/) has been created.